Skip to content

 mkdir -p /hpc /scratch

-Singularity is conceptually similar to Docker and easily supports Docker images.
-We've shown above that Singularity can be used to download and Singularity-ize Docker images.
+Apptainer is conceptually similar to Docker and easily supports Docker images.
+We've shown above that Apptainer can be used to download and Apptainer-ize Docker images.
 It can also be used to build containers starting from a Docker image base (RCC does this).
 This allows RCC to support a wide variety of software that is already containerized with Docker.
-If you can find a container on Docker Hub, chances are that it will be supported through Singularity.
-If you already use Docker to containerize your software, then you can continue developing in Docker knowing that Singularity will easily import your images.
+If you can find a container on Docker Hub, chances are that it will be supported through Apptainer.
+If you already use Docker to containerize your software, then you can continue developing in Docker knowing that Apptainer will easily import your images.

-Full information on Singularity and Docker at Singularity Docs.
+Full information on Apptainer and Docker at Apptainer Docs.

 Getting Help#